 - Elective Share (sometimes)

+Yes, surviving spouses in Idaho are protected by state law.
 When a decedent dies without a valid will, they have died intestate.
 Idaho law controls the share of the estate that goes to the surviving spouse.

 Surviving Spouse’s Share of Separate Property